mimik-mimOE-ai/mimOE-ai-developer-guide/03-multi-agent-architecture/README.md

 AGENT_COLLECTION_NAME=multi-agent-collection
 ```

-Here is an example of a properly configured `.env` for the Coordinator Machine for this scenario:
+Here is an example of a properly configured `.env` file for the Coordinator Machine for this scenario:

 ```
 # Environment variables for the Coordinator Machine